A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Introduction

 \begin{question} How is $\tilde{\mathcal{S}}^{a}$ related to \eqref{E: anisotropic perimeter}? \end{question}

-That \eqref{E: main} can be analyzed using special solutions connecting the equilibria $\pm 1$ is reminiscent of what is known about spatially homogeneous diffuse interface models.
-In that setting, standing wave solutions are well known to play an important role not only in the asymptotics of the gradient flow \cite{crazy de masi presutti paper}, \cite{katsoulakis souganidis isotropic}, \cite{katsoulakis souganidis anisotropic}, \cite{barles souganidis} but also in the determination of the surface tension \cite{non-local_isotropic}, \cite{scaling limits}, \cite{alberti guide}.
-By contrast to the homogeneous setting, since \cite{barles souganidis} relatively little attention has been devoted to the pulsating standing wave equation \eqref{E: pulsating standing wave}.
-(However, see \cite{ducrot} and \cite{giletti rossi}.)
+That \eqref{E: main} can be analyzed using special solutions connecting the equilibria $\pm 1$ is reminiscent of what is known in the spatially homogeneous setting.
+In that case, standing wave solutions are well known to play an important role not only in the asymptotics of the gradient flow \cite{crazy de masi presutti paper,katsoulakis souganidis isotropic,katsoulakis souganidis anisotropic,barles souganidis} but also in the determination of the surface tension \cite{non-local_isotropic,scaling limits,alberti guide}.
+By contrast, in the periodic setting, since \cite{barles souganidis} relatively little attention has been devoted to the pulsating standing wave equation \eqref{E: pulsating standing wave}.
+(However, see \cite{ducrot,giletti rossi}.)
 This leads to the second question treated here:

 \begin{question} Do pulsating standing waves admit a variational interpretation?
 Do they exist in general?
 Are they smooth? \end{question}